inmation/WebStudio-docs/ReferenceDocs/actions/README.md

     "to" : "Place the ID of the widget here", "message": {
         "topic": "refresh" // Can be omitted because it is default.
         "payload": {} // Can be any type of value.
-Typically an object is ued.
+Typically an object is used.
     }
 }
 ```